What Is A Timeshare And How Does It Work?

 Timeshare Cons

-There are downsides to owning a timeshare, which include the following:
+There are downsides to owning a timeshare, including:

 - Fees: You'll also have to pay annual dues and maintenance fees, which you’ll pay on an ongoing basis as long as you own the timeshare.

-- Inflexibility: You may not be able to ever change the week you go on vacation unless your timeshare operates under a floating schedule.
-This inflexibility with booking and cancellations can make it difficult if something unexpected occurs, like an illness.
+- Inflexibility: Changing your vacation week may not be possible unless your timeshare offers a floating schedule.
+This lack of flexibility in booking and cancellations can be challenging if unexpected events, like an illness, arise.

-- Tough to get out of: If you want to cancel a timeshare, you’ll have to call a lawyer and work with a timeshare exit company.
-It's also not always easy to resell because you would be competing with others who may be trying to get rid of their timeshares, too.
+- Tough to get out of: If you decide to cancel your timeshare, you may need to work with a lawyer or a timeshare exit company.
+Reselling can also be difficult, as you’ll be competing with others trying to offload their timeshares.

 How To Get A Timeshare